top of page

 FACILE DELIVERY: LOCAL INJECTION

 PAX-001 is easily delivered by injection during repair surgery in humans and by Ultrasound-guided injection through the skin in horses.
-While our first application will be for repair of ruptured hand tendons, we anticipate expanding to non-surgical injection for human partial tendon tears and ligament injuries.
+While our first application will be for repair of ruptured hand tendons since this is fastest to Proof-of-Concept, we anticipate expanding to non-surgical injection for human partial tendon tears and ligament injuries.

 Anchor 3